 Italic handwriting becomes italic calligraphy when written with an edged pen.
 Writing italic with the edged pen is a logical next step from regular handwriting.
 The letterforms are the same, it’s just a different writing tool.

 Use calligraphy when you want to express yourself and create something special — a message that lasts.
-Bring calligraphy into your classroom as an extension of your curriculum.
+If you are a teacher or a homeschool parent, you can bring calligraphy into your classroom as an extension of your curriculum.

-An introduction to calligraphy is included in the Getty-Dubay Italic Handwriting Series Books C through G, and in Write Now: the Getty-Dubay program for Handwriting Success.
+An introduction to calligraphy is included in the Getty-Dubay Italic Handwriting Series Book G, and in Write Now: the Getty-Dubay program for Handwriting Success.

 Here are some edged pens you can use, and these are the nib sizes you would use with these books: